Jumps and branches

 3.1 Instruction cache

 A cache miss may occur which results in the CPU stalling until the valid/ready bit turns high for the designated page.
-Instruction pointer incrementation is disabled until then, unless an interrupt is received, in which case it resumes again.

 fetch | fetch | decode | decode | execute | writeback |